qwertie/loyc.net/les/index.md

 toc: true
 ---

 LES is an interchange format for syntax trees, comparable to s-expressions but designed for languages in the Algol family such as C, C++, C#, Java, EcmaScript, Rust and Python.
 It can be described as "JSON for code": just as XML/YAML/JSON are tree structures that assign no particular meaning to the data inside, likewise LES represents syntax trees without assigning any particular meaning to them.
-It may be called LESv2 (the original [LESv1](/les/v1) is deprecated and discontinued.)

 LES is a C-like language with `{braced blocks}` and expressions that end in semicolons; its parser is much simpler than C itself.
 The output of the LES parser is a list of expressions, in the form of tree structures called [Loyc trees](/loyc-trees).
 In comparison with the syntax trees inside most compilers, Loyc trees are designed to have an almost LISP-like simplicity.